Ghee vs. Butter | Buy | Use | Health Benefits

 Also, many athletes swear by the quick energy boost that Bulletproof Coffee can provide.

-For this reason, Bulletproof Coffee is a trendy drink when it comes to weight loss.
+For this reason, Bulletproof Coffee is a trendy drink for weight loss.

-Often called the golden elixir or the better butter, ghee has enormous health benefits.
+Ghee has enormous health benefits, often called the golden elixir or the better butter.
 These range from a higher vitamin supply, better digestion, and bone density to firmer skin.

 1. Conjugated Linoleic Acid